TheRealDeluxee/CaSa/readme.txt

 - main.py:                  The main script that orchestrates the data analysis process, schedules tasks, and manages notifications.
 - config.ini:               Contains a crypto and stock list, alert limits and the API key.
 Not included in the GitHub structure.
 Please create this file with the information below.

-## Installation Dependencies
+## Installation

+1. Install Python 3
-pip install pandas numpy yfinance scipy matplotlib plotly schedule requests pytrends configparser
+2. Installation Dependencies: pip3 install pandas numpy yfinance scipy matplotlib plotly schedule requests pytrends configparser http.client urllib3

-## Usage
+3. Create config.ini in root, see #Configuration File section

-1. Run the Script:
+4. Run the Script: python main.py

-   python main.py
+Note: I'm using RockPi3 with armbian OS and starting the script over a SSH connection.
+Over a mapping folder e.g. samba (smb.conf) you can than edit the config.ini.

-2. Get a Pushover message:
+## Get a Pushover message

 - Status message:             Infomation about the program start or errors.
 - Potential buy/sell alert:   Review the chart, indicators and external factors to find your decision.
 The program is only showing a potential you are doing the final decision.